 The motion in the lower back is divided between five vertebral motion segments (each of which are comprised of 2 cartilage-covered facet joints and a disc), although a disproportionate amount of the motion is in the lower segments (L3-L4, L4-L5, L5-S-1).

 Spinal arthritis is relatively common and is most likely to occur in people over age fifty.
-Spinal osteoarthritis is the mechanical breakdown of the cartilage between the aligning facet joints in the back portion (posterior) of the spine.
-The facet joints (also called vertebral joints or zygophyseal joints) become inflamed and progressive joint degeneration creates more frictional pain.
-Back motion and flexibility decrease in proportion to the progression of back pain induced while standing, sitting and even walking.
+Spinal osteoarthritis is the mechanical breakdown of the cartilage between the aligning facet joints in the back portion of the spine.

 Over time, degeneration of the facet joints in the lower back can result in formation of a fluid-filled sac called a synovial cyst.
-These cysts are benign in and of themselves, but if they put pressure on the spinal canal they can, like bone spurs, cause symptoms of spinal stenosis.
-See Pain from a synovial cyst in the lumbar spine.
+These cysts are benign, but if they put pressure on the spinal canal they can, like bone spurs, cause symptoms of spinal stenosis.

-- The low back pain generally worsens with sitting.
+- Low back pain that generally worsens with sitting.

-- Certain types of activity usually worsen the low back pain, especially bending, lifting and twisting.
+- Certain types of activity usually worsen low back pain, especially bending, lifting, and twisting.

 - Walking, and even running, may actually feel better than prolonged sitting or standing.

 - Patients generally feel better if they change positions frequently, and lying down is usually most comfortable.